Switzerland

 - The Swiss government funds numerous Israeli and Palestinian non-governmental organizations (NGOs) through the Swiss Federal Department of Foreign Affairs (FDFA/EDA), Swiss Agency for Development and Cooperation (SDC/DEZA), and representative offices in Tel Aviv and Ramallah.
 Switzerland indirectly funds NGOs through multiple UN frameworks and aid organizations such as the Norwegian Refugee Council, Diakonia, and the Swiss church group HEKS.

-- In 2021-2024, the Swiss government is expected to grant CHF 32 million in direct and indirect funding to NGOs active in the Arab-Israeli conflict.
+- In 2021-2024, the Swiss government granted CHF 32 million in direct and indirect funding to NGOs active in the Arab-Israeli conflict.
 Some of these groups promote antisemitic rhetoric and have alleged ties to the Popular Front for the Liberation of Palestine (PFLP) – a designated terrorist organization by the US, EU, Canada, and Israel.

 - In June 2021, Switzerland endorsed the International Holocaust Remembrance Alliance’s (IHRA) working definition of antisemitism.